eversinc33/Banshee/README.md

 This is done by modifying the `EPROCESS` structure, which is an kernel object that describes a processes attributes.
 It also holds a value that specifies the protection level of the process.

-On my machine, that value can be found at offset `0x87a`:
+The object can be found at the process offset of `0x87a`:

 ![](./img/EPROCESS_Protection.png)